The Payment Integrity Network

 Infrastructure with purpose.

-Settlement integrity is not just a technical problem - it is a humanitarian one.
+Settlement integrity is not just a technical problem - it is a human one.
 When fraud drains a government payroll wire, public employees lose real income.
 When a welfare disbursement is intercepted, families lose the safety net they depend on.
 When a humanitarian transfer is diverted, aid does not reach the field.
 When a pension payment is redirected, retirees lose their livelihood.
 JIL exists because proof should not be optional - especially when the people affected are the most vulnerable.
-Every settlement deserves evidence that it was completed correctly, that the right beneficiary received the funds, and that compliance rules were enforced before execution - not after.
+Every settlement deserves evidence that it was completed correctly, that the right beneficiary received the funds, and that compliance rules were evaluated before execution - not after.

 Sources & Citations